leela-zero/leela-zero/README.md

 by adding -DUSE_CPU_ONLY=1 to the cmake command line.
 * Optional: BLAS Library: OpenBLAS (libopenblas-dev) or Intel MKL
 * The program has been tested on Windows, Linux and macOS.
 * To work successfully, autogtp binary needs to also have leelaz binary to be in the same directory.
+The below instructions can compile leelaz, and optionally autogtp at the same time if you want.
 However if for some reason you want to only compile autogtp binary (without leelaz), see [the autogtp readme](https://github.com/gcp/leela-zero/tree/next/autogtp).

 ## Example of compiling - Ubuntu & similar